-Your employer can also provide you with physical and technological aids, such as modified desks or chairs, wheelchair accessibility, and computer programs to help survivors acclimate to the workplace and stay on task.
+Employers can also provide physical and technological aids, such as modified desks or chairs, wheelchair accessibility, and computer programs to help survivors acclimate to the workplace and stay on task.
 By providing proper accommodations, employers can help individuals improve their overall performance, which is beneficial for both the employer and the survivor.

-Traumatic brain injury patients should apply for benefits as soon as possible, as it usually takes several months to process disability claims.
-According to the Social Security Administration (SSA), TBI patients qualify for benefits if they experience either:
+According to the Social Security Administration (SSA), TBI survivors may qualify for benefits if they experience either:

-B. Marked limitation in physical functioning, and in one of the following areas of mental functioning, persisting for at least 3 consecutive months after the injury:
+- B. Marked limitation in physical functioning, and one of the following areas of mental functioning, persisting for at least 3 consecutive months after the injury:

 - Understanding, remembering, or applying information